TokugawaTakeshi/Yamato-Daiwa-Automation/MainPackage/README.md

   <dd>Used to provide the integration of TypeScript and Webpack</dd>

   <dt>vue-style-loader</dt>
-  <dd>Used to provide the dynamical injection of CSS written in Vue Single File Components to HTML document</dd>
+  <dd>Used to provide the dynamical loading of CSS written in Vue Single File Components to HTML document</dd>

   <dt>webpack</dt>
-  <dd>Used as basic tool for the ECMAScript logic processing.</dd>
+  <dd>Used as basic tool for the ECMAScript logic processing</dd>

   <dt>webpack-node-externals</dt>
   <dd>
-    Used to prevent the bundling of NodeJS modules by Webpack because this bundling brings a lot of warning and/or errors while not required for console and server applications.
+    Used to prevent the bundling of NodeJS modules by Webpack because this bundling brings a lot of warning and/or errors while not required for console and server applications
   </dd>

+  <dt>yamljs</dt>
+  <dd>Used for reading and parsing of configuration YAML files</dd>

   <dt>yaml-loader</dt>
-  <dd>Used to provide the import of content of YAML files converted to JavaScript native object.</dd>
+  <dd>Used to provide the import of content of YAML files converted to JavaScript native object</dd>

 </dl>

 ### For development needs only

-All **@types** are the TypeScript types definitions required for normal transpiling of the TypeScript.
+All **@types** are the TypeScript types definitions that required for normal transpiling of the TypeScript to JavaScript (Node.js).

 <dl>

   <dt>ts-node</dt>
-  <dd>Used to support the Webpack building written by TypeScript</dd>
+  <dd>Used to support the Webpack configuration written by TypeScript</dd>

   <dt>typescript</dt>
-  <dd>Used to provide the TypeScript as source code language.</dd>
+  <dd>Used to provide the TypeScript as source code language</dd>

   <dt>webpack-cli</dt>
-  <dd>Used for the project building.</dd>
+  <dd>Used for the project building</dd>

 </dl>